nens/sensordata-demo/README.md

 ## Deploy notes

 (Only interesting for N&S).
 Regular ansible provision/deploy stuff.
 As this is an open source repo, the `provision.yml` and `inventory.txt` aren't stored here, they're only on Reinout's computer for now.

-Likewise the `.env` file with the `SENTRY_DSN`.
+Environment variables are handled in the `.env` file.

+- `SENTRY_DSN` for traceback logging.
+- `API_USER` and `API_USER_HASH` for the user/password for the POST url.